Master’s in Communication in Iowa

 UNIVERSITY OF IOWA

 What Does It Cost?: For the 2018-2019 academic year, the cost for the online program is about $1,500 per course for tuition and fees.
-For the 2018-2019 academic year, graduate level tuition and fees is estimated at $5,667 per semester for Iowa residents based on a 9-credit hour semester, and $15,138 for non-residents.
+For the 2018-2019 academic year, graduate-level tuition and fees are estimated at $5,667 per semester for Iowa residents based on a 9-credit hour semester and $15,138 for non-residents.

 Drake University in Des Moines offers an online Master of Arts in Communication program that can be completed in one year.